Ensembl/ensembl-hive/docs/running_pipelines/tweaking.rst

 Changing and viewing pipeline configuration
 +++++++++++++++++++++++++++++++++++++++++++

-eHive provides a tool to modify many aspects of a pipeline that is loaded into a hive database.
-This is the tweak_pipeline.pl script.
-Using this script, users can change the values of analysis or pipeline-wide parameters.
-This script can also change resource classes for analyses, and it can even be used to alter the dataflow structure of a pipeline.
+eHive provides a tool to modify many aspects of a pipeline after it has been loaded into an eHive database.
+This is the ``tweak_pipeline.pl`` script.
+Using this script, you can change the values of Analysis or pipeline-wide parameters.
+This script can also change Resource Classes for Analyses, and it can even be used to alter the dataflow structure of a pipeline.

 Basic operation
 ===============

-Typically, tweak_pipeline.pl is invoked with two sets of parameters: the pipeline database (passed as a url (``-url``) or as part of a registry configuration (``-reg_conf``)), and a statement written in the tweak language (for details, see the :ref:`tweak-language-reference`).
+Typically, ``tweak_pipeline.pl`` is invoked with two sets of parameters: the eHive database (passed as a url (``-url``) or as part of a registry configuration (``-reg_conf``)), and a statement written in the tweak language (for details, see the :ref:`tweak-language-reference`).
 The tweak language is designed to be intuitive, consisting of a verb (``-SET``, ``-SHOW``, ``-DELETE``, or ``-tweak``) followed by the name of the attribute and the attribute's new value (if appropriate).
 Some examples:

 Setting or changing attributes
 ------------------------------